-Are you looking to deliver a new initiative, but may not necessarily have the expertise or bandwidth internally within your business to deliver the Programme?
-Then you need a ready-formed programme team to implement the project delivery for you.
+Are you looking to deliver a new initiative?
+But may not necessarily have the expertise or bandwidth internally within your business to deliver the Programme?
+Then you need our ready-formed business consultancy programme team to implement the project delivery for you.

-Often companies onboard individuals to make up a programme and without knowing it, lose a lot of time and productivity in getting the new resources to work together effectively.
+Often companies onboard individuals to make up a programme and without knowing it, lose time and productivity in getting the new resources to work together effectively.
 Onboarding a ready-formed team like ours can avoid this hidden cost.

 Individual Programmes would be managed by ensuring critical success factors (CSFs) are met.
-These would vary by Programmes depending on their size and complexity as well as a combination of challenges that a Programme would encounter.
+These vary by Programmes depending on size and complexity, furthermore, they would also depend on a combination of challenges that a Programme would encounter.

 Each Programme would require the organisation’s blueprint – your Target Operating Model (TOM).
-The guide of what is needed to achieve in the first instance.
+A guide of what’s required to achieve in the first instance.
 As the team progresses there might be a need to further refine the TOM through the design and delivery.
-If you don’t have a TOM we work with you to define it.
+Furthermore, if you don’t have a TOM we work with you to define it.
 Though this may seem like additional work, it saves time and costs down the line.

 Here’s how we work